IBM-Automation-SPGI/Event-Automation-PoT/3/index.md

     ---

-13. Return to the `NewCustomerLargeOrder` canvas and drag a new **Event Source**  (from the left-hand interface) into the canvas, placing it just below the `Orders` source.
+13. Return to the `StudentXXNewCustomerLargeOrder` canvas and drag a new **Event Source**  (from the left-hand interface) into the canvas, placing it just below the `Orders` source.

     With your cursor, hover over the new `source_1` node and then click the **Edit** (pencil) icon in the top-right corner of the tile to begin modifying the node.